Xcode Tutorial for Beginners

 Document outline shows the elements in your view

-The visibility of the Document Outline can also be to toggled with this small button in the lower left corner of Interface Builder:
+The visibility of the Document Outline can also be toggled with this small button in the lower left corner of Interface Builder:

 This tiny button toggles the visibility of the document outline